Memory-efficient structured convex optimization via extreme point sampling: Introduction

 \subsection{Our Contributions}

 We now summarize the key contributions of the paper.

-\paragraph{Sample-based solutions to convex programs} A key conceptual contribution of this paper is to propose the idea of sample-based solutions to convex programs.
-We consider two approaches: \begin{itemize} \item Gaussian samples: In this case, the aim is to represent the positive semidefinite solution $X$ of a SDP via a zero mean Gaussian vector $z\sim \mathcal{N}(0,X)$ such that its covariance is $X$. \item Extreme-point samples: In this case, the aim is to represent the solution $x$ of a convex program via a random extreme point of the feasible region such that its expected value is $x$. \end{itemize}
+\paragraph{Sample-based solutions to convex programs} A key conceptual contribution of this paper is to propose the idea of sample-based solutions to convex programs. \begin{itemize} \item Gaussian samples: In this case, the aim is to represent the psd solution $X$ of a SDP via a zero mean Gaussian vector $z\sim \mathcal{N}(0,X)$ such that its covariance is $X$. \item Extreme-point samples: The aim is to represent the solution $x$ of a convex program via a random extreme point of the feasible region such that its expected value is $x$. \end{itemize}

-\paragraph{Generating Gaussian sample-based solution to SDPs} Using an algorithmic framework based on the Frank-Wolfe algorithm, we show that it is possible to compute an $\epsilon$-optimal Gaussian sample-based solution of~\eqref{prob:PrimalSDP} and a near-feasible, near-optimal Gaussian sample-based solution to SDP with $d$ linear equality constraints and bounded feasible region.
-The working memory of our algorithm is $\mathcal{O}(n+d)$ and it generates a solution with provable optimality guarantees after $ \mathcal{O}\left(n^2/\epsilon^2\right)$ iterations (see Lemma~\ref{lemma:SubOptFeas}).
+\paragraph{Generating Gaussian sample-based solution to SDPs} Using an algorithmic framework based on the Frank-Wolfe algorithm, we show that it is possible to compute an $\epsilon$-optimal Gaussian sample-based solution of~\eqref{prob:PrimalSDP} and a near-feasible, near-optimal Gaussian sample-based solution to SDP with $d$ linear equality constraints and bounded feasible region (see Lemma~\ref{lemma:SubOptFeas}).
+The working memory of our algorithm is $\mathcal{O}(n+d)$.

 \paragraph{Approximation algorithm for \textsc{MaxCut}} For \textsc{MaxCut}, we provide an implementation of Goemans-Williamson rounding method that results in a $(1-\epsilon)\alpha_{GW}$-approximate solution (with $\alpha_{GW} \approx 0.878$) to \textsc{MaxCut} that requires additional storage of at most $3n$ numbers.
-This result Theorem~\ref{thm:MaxCutResult} in Section~\ref{Sec:MaxCut} is stated in a less detailed form below.
+This result Theorem~\ref{thm:MaxCutResult} from Section~\ref{Sec:MaxCut} is stated in a less detailed form below.